 Christina Christopher, proud parent of four and grandparent of three, is a fierce advocate for children and families in our education system.
 She currently serves the CEO of Bold Enterprises LLC, the Education Director of the National Action Network (a Civil Rights organization under the leadership of Reverend Al Sharpton), Trustee on the Board of Directors at Aspire Public Schools, and a community liaison for the Executive Order on White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity for Black Americans She formerly served as Director of Policy and Legislation with National Parents Union, as Statewide Community Organizer for the California Policy Center and as local NAACP Education Chair.
 With academic background in Political Science and Business Administration, a track record of advocacy on civil rights issues, and deep understanding of grassroots-community organizing, Christina empowers families to advocate for learning justice.
 She elevates authentic family voices through articles and podcasts and now dedicates her life to training families in attacking persistent racial disparities in education.

 Patricia Levesque is the chief executive officer of the Foundation for Excellence in Education (ExcelinEd), a leading education policy organization founded by former Florida governor Jeb Bush.
 Working in more than 30 states across the nation, ExcelinEd develops customized student-centered solutions for policy makers seeking to transform education systems.
 Patricia is also executive director of ExcelinEd in Action, a national advocacy organization dedicated to turning bold, proven education reforms into reality.
-Levesque currently serves on the board of the Policy Innovators in Education Network and on the Florida Charter School Alliance, the External Advisory Committee for the Center for Education Policy Research at Harvard, the Workforce Readiness Working Group for the Florida Talent and Development Council, and the Florida Government Efficiency Task Force.
+Levesque has served on the board of the Policy Innovators in Education Network and on the Florida Charter School Alliance, the External Advisory Committee for the Center for Education Policy Research at Harvard, the Workforce Readiness Working Group for the Florida Talent and Development Council, and the Florida Government Efficiency Task Force.
 She previously served on the Florida Constitution Revision Commission (2018), the Florida Taxation and Budget Commission (2007–08), and the Florida Government Efficiency Task Force (2007), and was a Fellow Cohort 7 of the Pahara-Aspen Education Fellowship.
 Levesque has held leadership positions in education policy, including serving for nearly a decade in the Florida legislature and the executive office of the governor.

 David Mansouri is President & CEO of the State Collaborative on Reforming Education (SCORE).
 SCORE’s mission is to drive for changes that transform education – from kindergarten through postsecondary – so Tennessee students develop the knowledge and skills to succeed in school, college, career, and life.
 The nonprofit organization was founded in 2009 by former U.S. Senate Majority Leader Bill Frist, and today works to prioritize a state education agenda, advocate for student-focused policy, support and invest in innovative education leaders and promising practices in both K-12 and higher education, and monitor progress and data to measure impact and identify challenges for students.
 Before joining the organization in 2010, David worked for the late US Senator Fred Thompson and Congressman Zach Wamp.
 In addition to his work at SCORE, David serves on the board of directors of the Policy Innovators in Education (PIE) Network and the Memphis Education Fund.
 He is an alumnus of the Pahara-Aspen Education Fellowship and Leadership Tennessee.
 A Tennessee native, David is a graduate of Rice University and received an MBA with honors from Vanderbilt University’s Owen Graduate School of Management.

-Susan Patrick is the President and CEO of Aurora Institute, a non-profit organization with the mission to drive the transformation of education systems and accelerate the advancement of breakthrough policies and practices to ensure high-quality learning for all.
+Susan Patrick is a consultant and is the former President and CEO of Aurora Institute, a non-profit organization with the mission to drive the transformation of education systems and accelerate the advancement of breakthrough policies and practices to ensure high-quality learning for all.
 She is the former Director of the Office of Educational Technology at the U.S. Department of Education.
 Prior, Patrick served as legislative liaison for Governor Hull from Arizona.
 She served as legislative staff on Capitol Hill.
 She is a Pahara-Aspen Institute Fellow and an USA Eisenhower Fellow.
 She was awarded the AECT System Change Leader Award 2020 for making significant contributions to the evolution of learning, demonstrating systems thinking and positive impact aligned to future-focused education.

 As Massachusetts secretary of education from 2015 to 2022, James Peyser directed the Executive Office of Education, which oversees early education, K-12, and higher education.
 He sat on each of the boards governing the commonwealth’s education agencies, as well as the University of Massachusetts system.
 He was Gov. Charlie Baker’s top adviser on education and helped shape the state’s education reform agenda.
 Before serving as secretary, Peyser was the managing director at NewSchools Venture Fund.
 He supported innovative education entrepreneurs in urban communities to transform public education.
 He chaired the Massachusetts Board of Education from 1999 to 2006.
 He also served as education adviser to governors Bill Weld, Jane Swift, and Mitt Romney.
 He developed state policies of standards and assessments, school accountability, and charter schools.

-Angelika Schroeder represents Colorado’s 2nd Congressional District on the Colorado State Board of Education.
+Angelika Schroeder is a member of the Colorado State Board for Community Colleges and Occupational Education.
+She formerly represented Colorado’s 2nd Congressional District on the Colorado State Board of Education.
 Appointed in January 2009 and re-elected three times, she was named chair in 2017.
 Schroeder earned a bachelor’s degree in mathematics and an MBA and PhD in accounting from the University of Colorado–Boulder.
 She is a former tax CPA and college professor of accounting.
-For the past 35 years she has also been active in education issues at the local, state, and national levels.
+She has long been active in education issues at the local, state, and national levels.
 She was appointed in 1995 by then governor Roy Romer to Colorado’s Teacher and Special Services Professional Standards Board, and from 1999 to 2008 was a member of the Boulder Valley School Board, serving as treasurer and vice president.
 She has also served on the Colorado Association of School Boards and the Alliance for Quality Teaching.
 She is currently on the Education Leadership Council, a board member of the Colorado Public Education and Business Coalition, a recent Gates Foundation Fellow, and treasurer/secretary of the board of the National Association of State Boards of Education.

 Dr. M. Jeremy Tucker has served the Liberty Public Schools community since 2014 as Superintendent of Schools.
 He possesses a unique perspective from a lifetime of learning experiences overseas as well as in the United States.
 He was identified as a “20 to Watch” educator for 2016-2017 by the National School Boards Association and named the Missouri Superintendent of the Year in 2019.
 During his time in LPS, the District opened EPiC Elementary (2022 National Blue Ribbon School), partnered with industry to create Kansas City Tech Academy, established the UnSchool Challenge, and created micro-schools within several secondary schools.
 Dr. Tucker has led the LPS community in designing a Graduate Profile, establishing a Vivid Vision, and development of an equity-centered strategic plan.
 Believing that we are each positioned for purpose, he strives to advance innovative learning experiences for all through his advocacy and service as a facilitator of the Success Ready Students Network, founding board member of Third Culture Kids International Academy, and appointee to the Missouri Governor’s Competency-Based Learning Taskforce.
 Dr. Tucker completed his EdD in Educational Leadership through Saint Louis University.